Lisa Marie Presley: Early life

 Presley's parents separated when she was four years old.
-When her father died in August 1977, nine-year-old Presley became joint heir to his estate with her 61-year-old grandfather, Vernon Presley, and Vernon's 87-year-old mother, Minnie Mae Presley, née Hood.
-Through Minnie Mae, Lisa Marie was a descendant of the Harrison family of Virginia.
-Upon the deaths of her grandfather in 1979 and her great-grandmother in 1980, she became Elvis’ sole heir; on her 25th birthday in 1993, she inherited the estate, which had grown to an estimated $100 million.
-Presley sold 85 percent of her father's estate in 2004.
+When her father died in August 1977, nine-year-old Lisa Marie became joint heiress to his estate with her 61-year-old grandfather, Vernon Presley, and her 87-year-old great-grandmother Minnie Mae (Hood) Presley.
+Through Vernon, Lisa Marie was a descendant of the Harrison family of Virginia.
+Upon the deaths of her grandfather in 1979 and her great-grandmother in 1980, she became Elvis' sole heir; on her 25th birthday in 1993, she inherited the estate, which had grown to an estimated $100 million.
+Presley sold 85 percent of Elvis Presley Enterprises in 2004.

 In the late 1970s, a year or two after her father's death, she attended her first rock concert when she saw Queen at The Forum in Inglewood, California.
 She gave Freddie Mercury a scarf of her father's after the show, and expressed her love of theatrics.

 Shortly after her father's death, her mother began dating the actor Michael Edwards.
-In an interview with Playboy in 2003, Presley said Edwards would enter her room intoxicated and was inappropriate with her.
+In an interview with Playboy in 2003, Presley said Edwards would enter her room intoxicated and was sexually inappropriate with her.
+In From Here to the Great Unknown, Presley repeated this allegation and stated that Edwards sexually assaulted her starting in 1978.

 She has a half-brother, Navarone Garibaldi, from her mother's 22-year relationship with Marco Garibaldi.

 Presley made a video of "Don't Cry Daddy" as a posthumous duet with her father in 1997.
 This video was presented on August 16, 1997, at the tribute concert that marked the 20th anniversary of Elvis' death.
 The video contains Elvis' original vocal to which new instrumentation and Lisa Marie's vocals were added.

 Career

 2003–2005: To Whom It May Concern

 Presley released her debut album, To Whom It May Concern, on April 8, 2003.
 It reached No. 5 on the Billboard 200 albums chart and was certified gold in June 2003.
 Presley wrote all the lyrics (except "The Road Between", which was co-written with Gus Black) and co-wrote every melody.
 To promote it, she presented a concert in the UK.
 The album's first single, "Lights Out", reached No. 18 on the Billboard Hot Adult Top 40 chart and No. 16 on the UK charts.
 Presley collaborated with Billy Corgan for a co-written track called "Savior", which was included as the B-side.
-In his review of the album, the Los Angeles Times critic Robert Hilburn wrote that it had a "a stark, uncompromising tone" and that "Presley's gutsy blues-edged voice has a distinctive flair".
+In his review of the album, the Los Angeles Times critic Robert Hilburn wrote that it had "a stark, uncompromising tone" and that "Presley's gutsy blues-edged voice has a distinctive flair".

-Pat Benatar and Presley performed at the VH1 Divas Duets, a concert to benefit the VH1 Save the Music Foundation held at the MGM Grand Garden Arena on May 22, 2003, in Las Vegas.
+Pat Benatar and Presley performed at VH1 Divas Duets, a concert to benefit the VH1 Save the Music Foundation held at the MGM Grand Garden Arena on May 22, 2003, in Las Vegas.
 Together they sang Benatar's hit "Heartbreaker", which Presley frequently performed at her own concerts on tours afterward.
 Also in 2003, Presley contributed a recording of "Silent Night" for the NBC Holiday Collection, Sounds of the Season.